Georgia Deed Forms (4)

 By Type (4)

-General Warranty Deed – Gives the grantee a guarantee that there are no claims on the property from its current and previous owners.
+General Warranty Deed – Gives the grantee a guarantee that there are no claims against the property they are purchasing.

-Quit Claim Deed – Conveys the title of a property without any assurance that it is free of encumbrances.
+Quit Claim Deed – Conveys the title of a property without any assurance that it is free of third-party claims.

-Special Warranty Deed – Only guarantees that there are no property interest claims against the current owner.
+Special Warranty Deed – Only guarantees that there are no claims against the property from the current owner’s period of ownership.

 Formatting